 “Thing is, Mom, what I think is that you’re going to talk to a couple doctors who always work on high school athletes who have concussions.
 That seems to be pretty loaded against my going out for football.”

 “Please don’t think that way, Tony,” she said.
 “I’m also considering statistics that show the prevalence of concussions in freshman football teams.
 I’m considering the results both geographically and by school district, since that information is being reported now.
 I’ve also talked to the Director of Athletics for the school district.
-Trust me, I’m not going to falsify the results so the conclusion would keep you from going out for the team.”
+Trust me, I’m not going to twist the results so the conclusion would keep you from going out for the team.
+I will be fair.”

 “Okay.
 When can you tell me what you decide?”